danigirl329/kiro-game-challenge/README.md

 - **Collectibles**: Coins and gems with different values
 - **Responsive Controls**: Immediate feedback to player input
 - **Kiro Branding**: Official Kiro colors and logo sprite
+- **Hidden Secrets**: Legends speak of a place beyond the clouds... but only the most skilled jumpers will find it 🌟

 ## 🛠️ Technology Stack